RYUKOKU UNIVERSITY (KYOTO, JAPAN)

 Japanese Pilgrimages: Experiences and motivations behind cultural and spiritual peregrinations from and to East Asia

 ANNOUNCEMENT REGARDING THE POSTPONEMENT OF THE WORKSHOP DUE TO THE CORONAVIRUS CRISIS, AND THE ORGANISATION OF THE EVENT

 Considering the evolution of the Coronavirus crisis and the cautionary measures being taken by governments and universities, our workshop has been postponed and will take place from the 22nd to the 24th of January 2021.

-It is difficult to plan normally the workshop without knowing the evolution of the Coronavirus crisis in the next months.
-We both wish to make this workshop as humanly as possible, but also avoid any risk of having to cancel it again at the last minute – and thus having participants obligated to cancel plane tickets and accomodations.
-This is why we have decided to make this workshop semi-Virtual:
+It is difficult to plan normally the workshop without knowing the evolution of the Coronavirus crisis in the next months, weeks, even days.
+We both wish to make this workshop as humanly as possible, but also avoid any risk; and this, of course, while following every sanitary protocols from the Japanese government and Ryukoku’s University.
+This is why we have no choice but to make this workshop almost fully Virtual:

-- Researchers living already in Japan (Japanese and foreigners) will be invited to attend (physically) at Ryukoku University, as they probably won’t be restricted to move around the country at that time.
-In the case that the Coronavirus crisis evolves negatively in January, to the point of having to quarantine, researchers living already in Japan will be invited to use the Zoom Conference system of Ryukoku University.
+- Researchers from the Kansai area will be invited to attend physically at Ryukoku University, as they probably won’t be restricted to move around at that time, considering the distance.
+If the Coronavirus crisis evolves negatively in January, to the point of having to quarantine, researchers living in Kansai will be, of course, asked to use the Zoom Conference system of Ryukoku University.

 ORIGINAL CALL FOR PAPERS